springernature/frontend-playbook/writing/language.md

 ## Writing style

 We don't enforce strict standards on writing style as we want you to use your own words to express your own personality.
-That said, we have two general sets of guidelines - Tone of Voice and Plain English.
+That said, we have three general sets of guidelines - tone of voice, plain English, and technical writing.

-### Tone of Voice
+### Tone of voice

-Write like a human.
+For a general audience, you should write like a human.
 Be professional, but conversational - we want our contributors and readers to feel comfortable joining in at any time.
+The exception to this is in writing [technical content](#technical-writing) for a technical audience.

 Be thankful to contributors and those who log issues.
 They're giving up their time to make our playbook better.
 Make sure they know we're grateful to them.